Bartel-Group/pydmclab/docs.md

 #### computing Gibbs energies

 - just like with 0 K formation energies, we'll need to:
-  - determine our reference energies using `pydmc.core.energies.ChemPots`
+  - determine our reference energies using `pydmclab.core.energies.ChemPots`
-  - compute the formation energy, this time using `pydmc.core.energies.FormationEnergy` (instead of "...Enthalpy")
+  - compute the formation energy, this time using `pydmclab.core.energies.FormationEnergy` (instead of "...Enthalpy")

 - for elements, we fortuntely have nice experimental data for Gibbs energies as a function of temperature (retrieve as dictionary with `pydmclab.data.thermochem.mus_at_T`)
   - we can also modify these reference energies by accounting for the activity of gaseous species (i.e., when p_i < 1 atm)